 For safety reasons we do not allow a single handler to bring more than one dog to a class.
 If you have registered multiple dogs for a class, please ensure that you have a separate handler for each dog, plus loads of treats.

-The following criteria must be met for us to consider a partial refund, as all refunds are subject to a $35 non-refundable registration fee.
+The following criteria must be met for us to consider a partial refund, as all refunds are subject to a $35 non-refundable processing fee.

 - We are unable to provide a refund if you cancel your enrollment within five business days (Mon-Fri: 9am-5pm) of class start date.

 • We regret that we are unable to refund class fees once class has commenced.
 If your dog is feeling unwell, we encourage you to attend the class without your dog in order to observe, and then practice at home during the week.
 We will provide a comparable training video for your review.

 Please be considerate and understanding of our policies.
 We limit enrollment in order to provide quality instruction and to maintain safety in our classrooms.
 We appreciate your understanding that once you have reserved a spot we agree to hold this spot for you in which case it is made unavailable to other students.